UBC-MDS/Crime_Prediction_Vancouver/doc/vancouver_crime_predict_report.md

 <img src="../src/figure-eda/crime_correlation.png" width="200%" />

-Fig 1.
+Figure 1.
 Heatmap of Crimes and Neighborhood

 This observation was formalized by the histogram below.
 The Central Business District, followed by neighboring West End, Mount Pleasant,